yuyuzhou-pitt/Project2/README.md

 = Steps =
 1. Search the keyword "what a nice day" in the index directory:
-$ hadoop jar MiniGoogle.jar MiniGoogle index result what a nice day
+$ hadoop jar MiniGoogle.jar MiniGoogle/MiniGoogle index result what a nice day
 2. Check the search result:
 $ hadoop dfs -cat result/part-r-00000